Ohkthx/mfah-webapp-java/README.md

 Current features:
 - Login and Registration Portals
+- Members / Employees can edit select profile details.
-- Home screens for Members and Employees
+- Home screens for Members and Employees.
+- Access controls / unique views depending on Member or Employee.
 - Session timeouts.
+- Generating Pseudo Data for Database population: Tickets, Transactions, and Artifacts.
+- Notifications enabled for Members.
+- Artifact creation, needs to be added to employee role.

 ## Testing Logins